ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

 ![architecture](READMEFILES/architecture.png)

 There are four layers exist in this project: GUI, App, Plot, Core.
-- GUI: This layer implements view interfaces specified in App layer.
+- *GUI*: This layer implements view interfaces specified in App layer.
 Generally the GUI layer **does not contain any logics** other than necessary code for view interactions.
 All user actions will be sent to App layer through events.
 It is suggested that all views should implement *interfaces* defined in App layer.
 If a view interface is not designed specifically for a view, that view should implement general `IView` interface.
 Otherwise App layer will possiblly not work functionally.
 Data binding mechanism could be used for simplify data flow.
-- APP: This layer acts as a headquarter of this project.
+- *APP*: This layer acts as a headquarter of this project.
 All logics, user actions, view update etc. should be implemented here.
 App layer **does not interact with GUI directly**.
 Instead, it interacts with view interfaces.
 Thus, It is suggested that designing a view interface before designing an actually view.
 In order to create views without knowing implementation details, *provider service injection* method is used for this purpose.
-- Plot: This layer is developed with F# scripts.
+- *Plot*: This layer is developed with F# scripts.
 It handles all plot requests and outputs them into HTML files.
 Then the GUI layer is able to load those 3D graphs.
-- Core: This layer contains all algorithms, data models, helper functions etc. needed for data processing.
+- *Core*: This layer contains all algorithms, data models, helper functions etc. needed for data processing.
 It is called by App layer (presenters) directly.

 ## Inheritance
 This section will brifely demonstrate how the inheritance works.